NEORT-Inc/dialogue2025/dialogue.md

 It's been a while since I last updated!
 I'd like to start updating again.
 Today, I added animation to the shading I added previously.
 The extreme heat and busy days are upon us, so please take care of your health.
 Tokyo is just... so hot...

+## 2025.07.12 - [cyc - jet lag version]

+Thanks for the caring!
+Please stay healthy too!
+Last night opening was amazing - you worked so hard!
+Ty!

+I'm tired today, just want to tweak the numbers in the existing formulas...
+0.1, 0.01, 0.001... to see if I can get some interesting output Turns out I think I discovered some holographic gradient style - what do you think?

+I think we can do " me -> you " 2 people both updates counts to one round, then push it to the exhibition LED display 🔄

+Feel free to leave me a message if you want to discuss anything!